-The nearest airport from Las Vegas is the McCarran International Airport which is located about 5 meter (16 feet) from the downtown area.
+The nearest airport from Las Vegas is the McCarran International Airport which is located about 5 Miles (8 km) from the downtown area.
 Having a car can be convenient during your stay.
 You can rent one at the airport easily, but there are also numerous other locations if you do not want to rent one all the time.

 Las Vegas offers its visitors various options for transport like affordable buses, pedestrian-friendly streets, and a monorail.
 The RTC bus system provides service along the Strip as well as in Downtown and the surrounding areas of Las Vegas.
 The Deuce and SDX buses offer an economical means to get around the Vegas hotspots.